syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 Grouping several hub tiles can also be done by populating hub tile into a collection by providing proper binding to the collection.
 Below example demonstartes how to populate a group of hub tiles inside a listview in MVVM pattern.
 1. Create a new WPF project.
-2. Create a  Model class and specify the elements of the Hub Tile
+2. Create a Model class and specify the elements of the Hub Tile.
-#### Model

 {% tabs %}
 {% highlight C#%}